Here Are Some Of The Wildest Reality Dating Shows To Ever Exist In Case ‘Love Island’ Isn’t Enough for You

 Take Love Island for example.
 There’s nothing like the rush of watching attractive singles fight, cry and fall in love (well, mostly the first two).

-But if it’s not enough for you anymore, here are a few reality dating shitshows that might help you chase that high.
+But if shows like Love Island or The Bachelor aren’t enough for you anymore, here are a few reality dating shitshows that might help you chase that high.

 1. Playing It Straight

 What better place to start on this batshit journey than with a true classic.
 The concept mimicked that of the traditional Bachelor (or rather, Bachelorette) format, with a dozen or so men vying for the attention and affection of a suitress.
 The twist?
 That half of the male contestants were actually gay, and just pretending to be straight.

 Each week, the suitress had to use her ~gaydar~ to eliminate the men who she thought were gay.
 If the winner ended up being straight, the suitress and the winner would share a sum of money.
 If the winner was gay, he won the entire prize.

 The show had variants across the world, but it was most successful in the UK, where it ran for an entire two seasons.
 Season One featured a suitress named Zoe and 12 men fighting for her love in the most heterosexual possible location – a Mexican ranch called ‘El Rancho Macho’.